Lautum Regularization for Semi-supervised Transfer Learning: Lautum information based semi-supervised transfer learning

 \subsection{Training with Lautum regularization}

-Our loss function for pre-transfer training is therefore:
+Once the Lautum information has been estimated, our loss function for pre-transfer training is:

 Note that the the cross-entropy loss is calculated using labeled samples from the source training set (which we denote by the $s$ superscript) whereas the Lautum regularization term is calculated using unlabeled samples from the target training set (which we denote by the $t$ superscript).
-Also note that $y_i$ represents the ground truth label of the sample $x_i$; $f(x_{i})$ represents the network's estimated post softmax label for that sample; and $L(w_{\mathcal{D}};x)$ is calculated according to \eqref{eq:Lautum_Gaussian}.
+Also note that $y_i$ represents the ground truth label of the sample $x_i$; $f(x_{i} | w_{\mathcal{D}})$ represents the network's estimated post softmax label for that sample; and $L(w_{\mathcal{D}};x)$ is calculated as detailed in Section~\ref{subsec: Estimating the Lautum information}.
 We emphasize that the Lautum regularization term is subtracted and not added to the cross-entropy loss since we aim at \emph{maximizing} the Lautum information during training.
+Our loss function for post-transfer training consists of a standard cross-entropy loss: